 5.3.1 Influence of Machined Parts Stiffness

 CNC Machined parts due to the influence of the material, the stiffness between different CNC parts is also different, when the cutting tool for its cutting, will produce a cutting force on the CNC parts, this cutting force in different stiffness of the CNC machined parts of the deformation effect is not the same, thus affecting the mechanical precision CNC processing.
-This is also the precision CNC processing should focus on the analysis and consideration of the place.
+This is also the precision CNC processing that should focus on the analysis and consideration of the place.

 5.3.2 Impact of Machine Tool Component Stiffness